 We love fonts and we can pretty much talk forever on how to use them in your branding.
 Because fonts have such a rich cultural history, lettering style can have a huge impact on how you’re perceived.
 Here are a few font branding considerations:

 Serif fonts are classic and elegant, and carry a sense of tradition and authority.
 Sans serif fonts are more modern, minimal and a little bit cool.
 Think Times New Roman vs Helvetica.
 One to think about if you’re mulling over some Business Cards.

 If you choose decorative or script-style fonts, you can create a trendy throwback aesthetic or a timeless, classic feeling.
 And depending on your font choice, a handwriting-like style can also create a more personal, casual feel.
 Fun fact: you can use any font you like on our customisable Water Bottles.

 Few aspects of design are as expressive as illustration, and every artist has their own take on crafting editorial or creative imagery.
 That said, there are a few trends that most brands fall into.
 If you’re using digital illustration, there are two primary branding styles:

-Of course, any kind of art can be part of your brand, from collage to watercolour, but generally, choosing analog formats rather than digital will give your brand more of an old-school, handmade identity.
+Of course, any kind of art can be part of your brand, from collages to watercolour, but generally, choosing analog formats rather than digital will give your brand more of an old-school, handmade identity.

 Tone of voice isn’t just about what you choose to say – the way you say it also plays a big part.

 Whatever your approach, take note – if your brand tone originates with a single founder or staff member, it will only be with you as long as they are.
 Write down a few style rules to make sure it lives forever!
 Read more about capturing your brand’s spirit in our guide to building your brand culture and our step-by-step primer on building brand values.
 Plus, some tips on writing your tone of voice guidelines.

 A brand is like a sports team – every player counts, and they all need to work together.
-To make sure your ‘team’ of brand elements is performing at its best, make sure they all show up when they’re needed, every time, every place.
+To make sure your “team” of brand elements is performing at its best, make sure they all show up when they’re needed, every time, every place.

 So if your design is on point and your tone of voice is perfect, but your font choices are random and unplanned, it’s never going to be a winning combination.
-Likewise, if you’ve got beautifully branded Business Cards but your website design isn’t recognisably similar, your brand personality won’t always shine through.
+Likewise, if you’ve got beautifully branded merch but your website design isn’t recognisably similar, your brand personality won’t always shine through.